mitchell-reynolds/mitchell-reynolds.github.io/lists.md

 # Mantras & Questions
 - "If my little brother were in my situation, what would be my guidance?"
 - "What are you working on at the moment, & why do you think it’s really important?"
 (Hamming)
-- " What important truth do very few people agree with you?"
+- "What important truth do very few people agree with you?"
 (Thiel)
 - "How long can you grasp the sunshine?"
 - "Is your memory of me, me?"
 - "Can you be free from freedom?"